Contents

 Even though the benefits above sound pretty good, there are some disadvantages that anyone needs to know before choosing walled gardens as one of their advertising options (or even the only one).

 • Lack of transparency.
-Although the data staying within walled gardens can also be considered an advantage, this also means that advertisers are not entirely in control of their campaign measuring.
-Since walled gardens need to protect the privacy of users’ data, advertisers often get just an aggregated view of how their ads perform.
+Although the data staying within walled gardens can be considered an advantage, this also means that advertisers are not entirely in control of their campaign measuring.
+Since walled gardens need to protect the privacy of users’ data, advertisers often get just aggregated metrics of how their ads perform.

 • Hard to advertise cross-platform.
 Running ads across different platforms is complicated since each walled garden forces advertisers to create a new account within its borders.